Convention for the Elimination of All Forms of Discrimination Against Women (CEDAW)

-- to incorporate the principle of equality of men and women in their legal system, abolish all discriminatory laws and adopt appropriate ones prohibiting discrimination against women;
+- incorporating the principle of equality of men and women in their legal system by abolishing all discriminatory laws and adopting appropriate ones that prohibit discrimination against women

-- to establish tribunals and other public institutions to ensure the effective protection of women against discrimination; and
+- establishing tribunals and other public institutions to ensure the effective protection of women against discrimination

-- to ensure elimination of all acts of discrimination against women by persons, organizations or enterprises.
+- ensuring elimination of all acts of discrimination against women by persons, organizations or enterprises

 Share, Print, or Explore